jadecobra/python_tdd_exercises/source/data_structures/lists/lists.rst

   self.assertEqual(list(), [])

-the test passes.
-This is how to make an empty list_
+the test passes, this is how to make an empty list_

 refactor: make it better
 #################################################################################

-I add another assertion, this time with input in the list_ constructor_
+I add another assertion, this time with input to the list_ constructor_

 .. code-block:: python